 Our Translation Studies programme is designed around the revised list of competences in which professional translators should be trained, issued in 2017 by the European Master’s in Translation network.
 The aim of this module is to place emphasis on your professional development, in the spirit of EMT competence #26: Continuously self-evaluate, update and develop competences.
-Taught sessions will deepen your understanding of the translation industry, support you in understanding how to market yourself, set your rates, interact with clients and so on.
+Taught sessions will deepen your understanding of the translation industry, support you in understanding how to market yourself, set your rates and interact with clients and so on.
 It will also afford you space to ‘self-evaluate’ and ‘update and develop’ your competences in ways that you deem appropriate, depending on your future career plans.
 The portfolio-based assessment will allow you to showcase any activities undertaken in preparation for your working lives (e.g. undertaking freelance commissions, work experience placements or study visits, learning how to use a piece of software/technology, setting up your on-line presence, learning business skills such as profit-and-loss accounting, attending talks or ad hoc training on- or off-campus).

-Assessment: Professional portfolio
+Assessment: professional portfolio

 Contemporary Translation Theory

 This module considers the problems faced by translators from a theoretical point of view.
-It examines current theoretical thinking in the field of Translation Studies, including cultural theories, sociological theories, political approaches, among others.
+It examines current theoretical thinking in the field of Translation Studies, including cultural theories, sociological theories and political approaches, among others.
 The module emphasises the role and position of translation (and translators) in processes of identity construction, language/cultural planning, and in the spread of political and religious ideologies.

 Assessment: 4,000-word essay